Directional complexity and entropy for lift mappings: Introduction

 In this article we study mainly piecewise affine Markov maps of the circle.
 For such maps it is possible to replace the calculation of the $(\epsilon,n)$-complexity by that of the symbolic complexity of some subsets of a corresponding topological Markov chain (TMC).
 The TMC is determined by the Markov partition of the circle and the subsets -- by the admissibility condition formulated according to the value of the rotation number.
 After that the problem becomes purely combinatorial.
-We use the approach of \cite{P1,P2} adjusted for our situation to obtain the explicit formulas for $H_\theta$.
+We use the approach of \cite{P1,P2} adjusted for our situation to obtain the explicit formulas for $H_\alpha$.
 The formulas depend only on the entries of the transition matrix of the TMC and on the weights of the edges of the corresponding oriented graph, where the weights are determined by the Markov partition and the lift map.
+Moreover, our results on TMC does not depend on the fact that it is originated from a circle map as it explained in Section~\ref{sec_indep}.

 The article is organized as follows.
-In Section~\ref{sec_def} we give the definitions of the directional complexity and the directional entropy $H_\theta$.
-In Section~\ref{sec_rot} we show that $H_\theta\neq 0$ only if $\cot\theta$ belongs to the rotation interval.
+In Section~\ref{sec_def} we give the definitions of the directional complexity and the directional entropy $H_\alpha$ for a map of the circle.
+In Section~\ref{sec_rot} we show that $H_\alpha\neq 0$ only if $\alpha$ belongs to the rotation interval.
 In Section~\ref{sec_pie} we define piecewise affine Markov maps and show how to calculate the $(\epsilon,n)$-complexity in terms of symbolic dynamics.
 Section~\ref{sec_com} is devoted to the description of the combinatorial machinery.
 In Section~\ref{sec_imp} we describe a specific example where all can be explicitly seen.
 In Section~\ref{sec_mea} we construct some invariant probabilistic measures for which measure theoretical entropies coincide with the directional entropies.
 By using this we show that the topological entropy coincides with a directional entropy for some specific direction.
 We present a formula for this direction.
+Section~\ref{sec_indep} is devoted to the definition of directional entropy for topological Markov chains.
 Section~\ref{sec_con} contains some concluding remarks.